lelongho89/chinese_chess/docs/authentication.md

 The authentication system is built using the following components:

-1. **AuthService**: A singleton service that handles all Firebase Authentication operations
+1. **SupabaseAuthService**: A singleton service that handles all Supabase Authentication operations
 2. **UserModel**: A model class for storing user data
-3. **UserRepository**: A repository for handling user data in Firestore
+3. **UserRepository**: A repository for handling user data in Supabase
 4. **Authentication Screens**: UI components for login, registration, password reset, and email verification

 ## Authentication Flow